 Venue and Schedule

 This course is being managed by CMSC and held at the beautiful new 1440 Multiversity facility in Scotts Valley, California.
 Please see this site for travel information and other tips on how best to plan your stay at 1440.
 And this page regarding accommodations.
+(Please note, there is a commuter fee required if you will not be lodging at 1440.
+This covers meals and facility/grounds use.)

 The course begins with dinner (time TBA) on Sunday, June 18, 2017 and ends by 11am on Friday, June 23, 2017.